VAWA Psychological Evaluations in Oklahoma

 Abuse survivors often share a home, finances, or children with the person who hurt them.
 A VAWA self-petition is designed to be filed confidentially, and we protect that.

 We do not contact your abuser, their family, or anyone connected to the abuse.
 Your evaluation is shared only with you, your attorney, and the authorities you authorize.
-All sessions are conducted through secure HIPAA-compliant telehealth.
+All appointments are conducted through secure HIPAA-compliant telehealth.

 We can accommodate flexible scheduling for clients with safety concerns or limited access to private space.
 Interpretation services are available for an additional fee.